Burban7/Reading-Notes/reading02-notes.md

 4. ***Extensions***
     - Extensions are like plugins for your text editor.
     - A text editor with a good selection of extensions will give you the ability to add functionality as needed.

+# **The Terminal**

+### ***What is a Command Line?***

+A command line, or terminal, is a text-based interface to the system where you are able to enter commands and receive visual feedback in the form of text.
+- Typically presents you with a prompt and the text you input will be displayed after it.
+- Normally, you will be issuing commands

+### ***The Shell***

+The shell is located within the terminal and is a part of the OS that defines how the terminal will behave and look after running/executing commands.
+- You can use the `echo` command to confrim you are working in the correct shell.
+- Text on screen should end with the correct shell name

+# **Navigation in the Terminal**